Lu-cyww/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Prints a string in reverse
+prints every other character of a string